-When Ferriss first talked about his advice for people taking job interviews, he said that the same advice was applicable to entrepreneurs starting a business.
+When Ferriss first talked about his advice for people taking job interviews.
+He said that the same advice was applicable to entrepreneurs starting a business.
 After all, first impressions are just as important for people as they are for businesses.

-With this in mind, Ferriss says that startup founders and entrepreneurs should spend as much time as possible honing their image and the message they want to convey.
+With this in mind, Ferriss says that startup founders and entrepreneurs should spend as much time as possible honing their image and the brand message they want to convey.

 How It’s Done – As you might expect, the company website should be flawless and properly designed by a web developer.
-Also, whatever content might be on the site must also be up to scratch and scanned for anything that might be construed as inappropriate or a sign of weakness.
+Also, whatever content might be on the site must also be up to scratch and scanned for anything.
+That might be construed as inappropriate or a sign of weakness.
 More specifically, Ferriss said that logo design, landing pages and every aspect of content marketing needs sufficient attention before going live with a project.